brunofiorentino/flowstate-notifications/README.md

 # Flowstate.Notifications

-Flowstate.Notitifications is a minimal C# Notification library based on C# structs (reduced allocations), a few factory methods and implicit casts to specify failure details.
+Flowstate.Notitifications is a minimal C# Notification library based on structs (reduced heap allocations) and a simple API: a few factory methods for success and failure results, in the latter case relying on implicit casts to expressively specify failure details.

 ## Context